17 Top-Rated Tourist Attractions in Poland

 A mix of medieval architecture, Gothic, and colorful Renaissance buildings and merchant houses all coexist in the city's most popular square.
 The 19th-century bronze statue of a sword-wielding mermaid — a symbol of Warsaw's since medieval times — survived the War and still stands at the square.

 Today, the Market Square is home to many cafés and restaurants, as well as street art sellers and many souvenir stalls.
-The main branch of the Historical Museum of Warsaw is also located here – home to a massive art collection but also a look through the history of the city and country.
+The main branch of the Historical Museum of Warsaw is also located here.
+It's home to a massive art collection and offers a look through the history of the city and country.

-The Adam Mickiewicz Museum of Literature, just steps away, pays homage to Poland's most famous poet and writer.
+The Adam Mickiewicz Museum of Literature, just steps away, pays homage to one of Poland's most famous poets and writers.

 Lazienki Park covers 76 hectares of the city center, making it one of Poland's largest urban parks.
 Lazienki started life as a baths park for a nobleman in the 17th century.
 Today, the Palace on the Isle is open to the public, as are the gardens around it.